usernameisleye/usernameisleye/README.md

 I was most recently a Junior Full Stack Developer at [Catalyst Business Consult](https://catalystbusinessconsult.com/).

 ### About Me?!
-* I am currently learning NestJS, AdonisJS, Sanity etc... etc.
+* I am currently learning what I can...
 * I like watching Animes and reading Manga📚!
-* I am currently looking for internships to improve my experience and skill as a Developer.
+* I am currently looking for internships to improve my experience and skill as a Developer

 Fun fact about me is that I HATE when devices overcharge!

 ### Programming Languages and Frameworks I Like
 Currently the programming languages and frameworks I take a lot of intrest in are;

-* JavaScript & ReactJS
+* TypeScript & Svelte
-* SASS etc
+* SASS...etc

 ### You can reach me on:
 * [Twitter](https://twitter.com/usernameisleye)